Mini Sweet Potato Pies

 4. Let cool off slightly.

-5. In a food processor, add your sweet potatoes, plant based cream, tarragon olive oil and garlic, mix together until you have a smooth fine mash.
+5. In a food processor, add your sweet potatoes, plant-based cream, tarragon olive oil and garlic, and mix together until you have a smooth fine mash.
 Season with salt and pepper.

 6. Remove the bowl from the machine and remove the blade.